thombruce/helvellyn/spec/system/README.md

 *Without this, no manifest file is created and Rspec cannot load the JavaScript packs.*

 **NOTE: JavaScript code coverage cannot be determined by any Ruby code coverage tool that I know of (Helvellyn uses SimpleCov).
-These specs are left for posterity, and simply to ensure that the application remains capable of initialising and loading the JavaScript.
-For actual JavaScript testing, see...
-TODO: add JS test suite.**
+Recommend moving JS pack to independent package distributed by NPM, so that JavaScript can be tested in isolation.**